 Material requirements planning (MRP) is a sales forecast-based system for use in manufacturing.
 It gives floor managers and planners the ability to make informed purchasing decisions, schedule raw material deliveries, determine how much material is necessary to meet production, and create a labor schedule.
-Unfortunately, antiquated ERP design and use may create problems in production as well.
-To ensure your business has the resources needed to succeed, floor managers need to understand the challenges of outdated materials requirements planning processes, the characteristics and benefits of a modern MRP, and how to select a best-in-class system.
+Unfortunately, antiquated ERP design and use may create problems in production as well, not to mention leave your supply chain vulnerable during times of disruption.

 For example, storing excessive materials or goods ties down capital and limits your ability to react to changing conditions.
 If a larger-than-expected order arrives, your business may need to order more materials, augment the labor force, or even delay other, lower-priority projects.
 Instead of turning away potential clients, optimizing material management can help you accomplish your goals and avoid unnecessary costs.
 In fact, optimizing material management is the quickest way to increase the liquidity of your business, so you can more readily respond to change.

 Optimizing material management is also an essential step in creating responsive supply chains.
 During the COVID-19 pandemic, demand for masks and personal protective equipment skyrocketed.
 Now, some areas have implemented mandates for wearing masks when working in enclosed facilities, as well as existing social distancing measures.

 Optimization allows for businesses to change priorities and adjust to new needs.
 For example, the invocation of the Defense Production Act could be a stimulus to a forced redistribution of planned activities and resources for your company.
 If the company lacks a transparent, easy-to-use system, optimization and pivoting to new schedules will be troublesome at best.